TEN-framework/TEN-Agent/README.md

 ### Cloud Store

-Cloud Store is a hub for developers to share their extensions or use extensions from other developers.
+Cloud Store is a centralized platform for developers to share their extensions and access those created by others.

 ### Package Manager